 - By using product images, Google Shopping adds a visual touch to an otherwise text-heavy searching and shopping experience

 - The Google Shopping service allows you to show up multiple times in Google Search Engine Results Page (SERP) as a website result, a text-only ad, and a shopping result

-- With a 30% higher conversion rates than text ads, Google Shopping has proven its worth
+- With higher conversion rates than text ads, Google Shopping has proven its worth

 How Does it Work?